karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

                .withExposedPorts(6379);
 {% endhighlight %}

-Next to this testcontainers provides support for docker compose.
+Next to this testcontainers provides support for Docker Compose.
 By doing so you can easily create a container landscape for tests.
-All containers that are needed for your tests can be defined in a yml file that docker compose will usse to start several docker containers.
-The following snippet shows how docker compose can be used with testcontainers:
+All containers that are needed for your tests can be defined in a yml file that Docker Compose will use to start several Docker containers.
+The following snippet shows how Docker Compose can be used with testcontainers:

 {% highlight java %}
 @ClassRule